tirthajyoti/pydbgen/docs/index.rst

 .. image:: https://imgs.xkcd.com/comics/exploits_of_a_mom.png

-While it is easy to generate random numbers or simple words for Pandas or dataframe operation learning, it is often non-trivial to generate full data tables with meaningful yet random entries of most commonly encountered fields in the world of database, such as ``name, age, birthday, credit card number, SSN, email id, physical address, company name, job title`` etc.
+While it is easy to generate random numbers or simple words for Pandas or dataframe operation learning, it is often non-trivial to generate full data tables with meaningful yet random entries of most commonly encountered fields in the world of database, such as

+- name,
+- age,
+- birthday,
+- credit card number,
+- SSN,
+- email id,
+- physical address,
+- company name,
+- job title,

 This Python package generates a random database ``TABLE`` (or a Pandas dataframe, or an Excel file) based on user's choice of data types (database fields).
 User can specify the number of samples needed.
 One can also designate a **"PRIMARY KEY"** for the database table.
 Finally, the ``TABLE`` is inserted into a new or existing database file of user's choice.